spessasus/SpessaSynth/README.md

 <h3 align='center'><a href='https://github.com/spessasus/SpessaSynth/wiki/How-To-Use-App'>Usage Guide</a></h3>
 <h2 align='center'>Features</h2>

-- Visualization of the played sequence with effects like visual pitch bend and note-on effects
+- **Visualization of the played sequence:** with cool effects like visual pitch bend and note-on effects!
-- Playable keyboard with various sizes (mobile friendly!)
+- **Playable keyboard with various sizes:** mobile friendly!
-- Integrated controller for the synthesizer with numerous options
+- **Integrated controller for the synthesizer with numerous options:** Edit instruments, controllers, and more!
-- Support for lyrics embedded in the file (karaoke feature)
-- Music player mode if you prefer not to use visualizations
+- **Lyrics support:** Karaoke!
+- **Music player mode:** with support for album covers in .rmi files!
 - Mobile-friendly UI (_synthesizer performance not optimized for mobile... don't tell anyone!_)
-- Multiple language support: English, Polish, Japanese
+- **Multiple language support:** English, Polish, Japanese
-- `Web MIDI API` support (Enables use of actual MIDI devices)
+- **`Web MIDI API` support:** Use your physical MIDI devices!
 - [WebMidiLink](https://www.g200kg.com/en/docs/webmidilink/) support
-- Edit instruments, controllers, and more!
+- **Numerous exporting options:**
-- Render the MIDI file (modified or unmodified) to .wav
+- - Render the MIDI file (modified or unmodified) to .wav
-- Render each channel as a separate .wav file
+- - Render each channel as a separate .wav file
-- Export the modified MIDI file to .mid
+- - Export the modified MIDI file to .mid
-- Export the trimmed SoundFont to .sf2 or compressed .sf3
+- - Export the trimmed SoundFont to .sf2
+- - Or compress it as .sf3!
-- Bundle both as .rmi!
+- - Bundle both as .rmi with metadata such as album cover!
 - Comes bundled with a compressed [SGM](https://web.archive.org/web/20130616094125/http://www.geocities.jp/shansoundfont/) SoundFont to get you started
 - No additional dependencies!